dearlordylord/blog/src/content/blog/never-have-i-ever-1.md

 }
 ```

 In both cases, Typescript figures out the shape of the notification object after the "type" field check.
-You also won't be able to write something like `notification.type === 'GIBBERISH'` or `case('yes?')`; it'll stop you.
+Additionally you won't be able to write something like `notification.type === 'GIBBERISH'` or `case('yes?')`; it will stop you.

-A difference with switch/case is that it's much more boilerplate, but if/else is more applicable to more general cases.
+A difference with switch/case is that if/else has more boilerplate, but also is more applicable to more general cases because it allows expressions (such as math comparison `x > 2`) in its "decision tree".

 ## Adding new cases

 Now, time for the bad news.
 We want to add a new case like `{ type: 'discord'; channel: string; message: string }`.
 We add it to the union type definition but forget to add to `handleNotification` function.

-`handleNotification` works for a week until we notice users don't get notified.
-They lost their money, business went down, marriages broke up.
-All of it because we forgot to handle `type === 'discord'`.
+`handleNotification` works for a week until we notice users aren't getting notified.
+They lose their money, the business goes down, marriages break up.
+All because we forgot to handle `type === 'discord'`.

 ![arrowhead miss](https://www.loskutoff.com/static/blog/never-have-i-ever/arrowhead-miss.png)

 This is a recurring problem.
-Fortunately, there's a solution already.
+Fortunately, there exists a solution already.

 ```ts
 function absurd(x: never): never {